NudgeApm/nudge-nagios-plugins/scripts/transaction_execution_control.md

 This script checks, in an application monitored by [Nudge APM](https://www.nudge-apm.com), if a transaction has been executed recently.

-You should use it if you need to check the execution of a regularly planified job.
+You might need it, for instance, if you need to check the execution of a regularly planified job.

 # Installation